HughP/dnj-corpus/README.md

 This is about 20 issues of a 4 page monthly newsletter/newspaper published between 2005 and 2008.

+There are three texts of unknown content type.
+A new testament is also known to exist, but is not included in this repo.

 #### Metrics
+##### Pre text clean up stats
 First round were off a bit because 4 issues of the local news paper did not get added to the file `mass-text.txt` Linux Command Line:
 `wc -l -w -m`